 - Stick to the main roads where possible

-- Clear off the car
+- Clean the snow and ice off the car

-Always clear the ice and snow from your vehicle; pay special attention to your windows, lights, mirrors, hood and the roof.
+Always clear the ice and snow from your vehicle.
+Pay special attention to your windows, lights, mirrors, hood and the roof.

 - Dress appropriately